mongodb/specifications/source/unified-test-format/unified-test-format.rst

   document is defined in `runOnRequirement`_.

 - ``skipReason``: Optional string.
 If set, the test will be skipped.
-The string should explain the reason for skipping the test (e.g. JIRA ticket).
+The string SHOULD explain the reason for skipping the test (e.g. JIRA ticket).

 .. _test_operations: